Lake Hiawatha

 "Shoreline Habitat Restoration Project.
 This project establishes a 'buffer zone' between land and water using native plants.
 Buffer zones benefit aquatic systems in many ways: provide food, shelter, and nesting sites for fish and wildlife; control shoreline erosion; protect water quality by intercepting nutrients; stabilize lake bottom sediment.
 This project was partially funded by the Shoreline Habitat Program, Division of Fisheries, Minnesota Department of Natural Resources."

 Lake Hiawatha from the playground on its eastern shore.

 Lake Hiawatha is located just north of Lake Nokomis in Minneapolis, Minnesota.

+History

+Lake Hiawatha was first named by American explorers as Lake Ann, in 1823.
+In 1835, it was renamed to Mud Lake by Lawrence Taliaferro.
+It was also called Rice Lake.
 It was purchased by the Minneapolis Park and Recreation Board in 1922 for $550,000.
-At that time the lake was a marsh known as Rice Lake, but over four years, the park system transformed the wetland into a lake surrounded by a park.
+In 1924, it was renamed to Lake Hiawatha.

 Features

 The lake and park have a fishing dock, wading pool, tennis courts, and softball diamonds.
 There is a recreation center that hosts activities.
 The lake borders a municipal golf course.
 In winter the golf course has groomed cross country ski trails and the park has ice and hockey rinks.
 A 0.68 mi shared-use path runs alongside the east side of the lake from East 43rd Street to Minnehaha Parkway where it connects to the Grand Rounds trail system and destinations such as Lake Nokomis, Minnehaha Creek, and Minnehaha Falls.
 Lake Hiawatha is one of the few lakes through which Minnehaha Creek flows, and the last one before it reaches Minnehaha Falls and then the Mississippi River.